 I admit that there’s a lot going on with this plate… I got a little carried away.
 The bottom is a nice serving of carnitas.
 Then I added avocado, the Warm Pineapple Salsa and topped it all off with crispy fried sweet potato matchsticks.
 The fancy-smancy julienne peeler I ordered finally arrived and I wanted to use it somehow.
 I went to work on a regular sweet potato with the peeler and unfortunately it proved a worthy opponent… I didn’t get far before the stupid blade messed up.
 Oh well.
 I had enough to make a garnish… a crispy, salty and subtly sweet garnish.

 * * * * *

 There are a couple things that help bring these carnitas and the salsa together.
 The first item is a Dutch oven.
 It’s the absolute best tool for braised dishes.
-The next is a quality stainless steel saute pan.
+Another option is a stainless steel braiser.
 Also, if you’d like to make the crispy shoestring sweet potatoes I topped this with I would recommend using a spiral slicer and not a little julienne peeler like I did.
 Sweet potatoes are too much for those little peelers.